 Unlike time-based wages, the pay received by workers does not depend on the total hours spent working.
 So, if they are more productive, they can produce more output for less or the same total hours worked as others.
 But, finally, they can earn more.

-Then, if workers produce higher output than targeted, they get paid according to how much output has been produced.
+Then, if workers produce higher output than targeted, they get paid according to the amount of output produced.
 Thus, the total pay received equals the total output (including extra output) times the wage rate.

 Adopting piece rates allows companies to directly link productivity with workers’ pay.
 This is because they receive payment according to the output they produce.
 Therefore, the more productive they are, the more they get paid.